MushafMughal/ParallelPayslipAccelerator/README.md

 # PaySlip-Generator
 This project automates the generation of payslips for employees in your company using a web automation script.
 It processes employee data from an Excel file, fills in the necessary fields on a payslip generator website, and downloads the payslips as PDF files.
 The system can generate approximately **100 payslips in around 3 minutes**, significantly reducing manual effort and time.

+With the integration of parallel programming techniques, the system can process multiple employee records simultaneously, significantly enhancing efficiency.
+This approach reduces processing time even further, enabling the generation of large volumes of payslips quickly and reliably.

 ### Features
  - **Automated Data Input:** Reads employee details and payroll information from an Excel file.
  - **Dynamic Web Interaction:** Interacts with the web application to populate fields for employee details, earnings, and deductions.